krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - Default timeout is 30 seconds, maximum is 12 hours
   - Queue level configuration
   - Consumer can increase timeout for a specific message
 - __delivery delay__: delay delivery of the message to the queue.
-It is invisible until this time
+It is invisible until this time.
+  - When your consumer application needs additional time to process messages.
+  - If you create a delay queue, any messages that you send to the queue remain invisible to consumers for the duration of the delay period.
+The default (minimum) delay for a queue is 0 seconds.
+The maximum is 15 minutes.
 - __receive message wait time__
   - short polling: receive message wait time = 0 and you have to poll again
   - long polling: receive message wait time > 0 (max 20 s)